 What was particularly interesting was that children whom were read to more often at ages 1-3 showed improved receptive vocabulary (understanding) and reading comprehension in elementary school, as well as a higher internal motivation to read in when they were in 4th grade.

 The biggest difference between Madi and I is how drawn she is to kids books.
 Even as an infant, she enjoyed looking at pictures in books and would often flip through pages independently.
 Now as a toddler she asks me to read to her throughout the day and even pretends to read by herself.
-I find it interesting that, since I became a parent, I really enjoy reading to Madi even though I never enjoyed it as a child.
+Although I never enjoyed reading as a child, I love reading books to Madi.
 It is a special time for us to cuddle and connect.

 This post was co-authored by Suzanne Black, MD, BSc and Stephanie Liu, MD, MSc, CCFP, BHSc.

 Bus, A. G., Leseman, P. P., & Keultjes, P. ( 2000).
 Joint book reading across cultures: A comparison of Surinamese‐Dutch, Turkish‐Dutch, and Dutch parent‐child dyads.
 Journal of Literacy Research, 32( 1), 53– 76.

 Bus, A. G., Ijzendoorn, M. H., & Pellegrini, A. D. ( 1995).
 Joint book reading makes for success in learning to read: A meta‐analysis on intergenerational transmission of literacy.
 Review of Educational Research, 65( 1), 1– 21.

 Mol, S. E., & Bus, A. G. ( 2011).
 To read or not to read: A meta‐analysis of print exposure from infancy to early adulthood.
 Psychological Bulletin, 137( 2), 267– 296.